Content marketing is a great way for small businesses to build out their online presence, and appeal to their target audience.

 It should be noted that it’s not about selling directly, it’s bringing your target audience to your content and helping (or just entertaining) them.
 In this way you can raise awareness and educate your visitors without deterring them with the hard sell.

 Here are some tips to plan out a content marketing strategy and to decide on the kind of content that will work for your business.
+For more detail, head over to our step-by-step guide to planning a content marketing strategy here.

 Define your target audience and plan content for them